 Hospice East Bay provides compassionate end-of-life care to terminally ill patients, while offering emotional, spiritual, and grief support for the entire family.
 As a not-for-profit organization, we accept all medically qualified patients, regardless of their insurance status or ability to pay.
 We also offer free bereavement services to the entire community.
-Since 1977, we have served over 23,000 patients and their families.
-The year 2017 marks our 40th Anniversary!
+We have been serving patients and families in our community since 1977.

 Hospice East Bay is committed to providing the hospice and palliative care services that support and comfort people and their loved ones through the final stages of life.

 To strengthen our role as a community leader in quality hospice, palliative care, and grief support; to build an environment of collaboration, celebration, opportunity and growth, allowing us to embrace the changes that our patients experience.

 Our most recent Annual Report is available download as a pdf.